LandRegistry/common-dev-env/README.md

 ### Configuration Repository

 This is a Git repository that must contain a single file  - `configuration.yml`.
-The configuration file has an `applications` key that contains a list of the applications that will be running in the dev-env, each specifying the URL of their Git repository (the `repo` key) plus which branch/tag/commit should be initially checked out (the `ref` key).
+The configuration file has an `applications` key that contains a list of the applications that will be running in the dev-env, each specifying the URL of their Git repository (the `repo` key) plus which branch/tag/commit should be initially checked out (the `ref` key), and any optional Compose fragment variant name to use (the `variant` key) if appropriate.

-The name of the application should match the repository name so that things dependent on the directory structure like volume mappings in the app's docker-compose-fragment.yml will work correctly.
+The name of the application should match the repository name so that things dependent on the directory structure like volume mappings in the app's compose-fragment.yml will work correctly.

+Any Compose fragment variant name, if defined, should also match with a variant Compose file in the repository, in the format `compose-fragment.xyz.yml` (where "xyz" is the variant name).

 The application repositories will be pulled and updated on each `up` or `reload`, _unless_ the current checked out branch does not match the one in the configuration.
 This allows you to create and work in feature branches while remaining in full control of updates and merges.